unicode-org/conformance/README.md

 ## Installing Comformance Testing

-The Conformance projectis publicly available.
+The Conformance project is publicly available.
 It can be installed and executed on most computer systems.
 Using GitHub, developers can investigate how the executors run each of the components.
-And developers can make changes and create pull requests to suggest updates to the projectd.
+Additionally, developers can make changes and create pull requests to suggest updates to the project.

 ### Get the source from GitHub

 1. Create a directory on the computer for installing and running Conformance.
-Note that this may require more that 4 Gbytes when all the tests are executed.
+Note that this may require more than 4 Gbytes when all the tests are executed.

 1. Next, get the code and data from the [Unicode Conformance GitHub site](https://github.com/unicode-org/conformance).

-1. From the green Code button on Git button, select one of the options for cloning the project, or download the project as a ZIP file.
+1. From the green "Code" button on GitHub, select one of the options for cloning the project, or download the project as a ZIP file.

 1. Unzip if needed.
-Then make sure that the directory contains directories for testdriver, testgen, schema, executors, verifier.
+Then make sure that the directory contains directories for `testdriver`, `testgen`, `schema`, `executors`, `verifier`.

 ### Set up tools and execution environments